A characterisation of the category of compact Hausdorff spaces: Decidable objects and Stone spaces

 In the other direction, assume $\X$ is a category satisfying the hypotheses in the statement.
 For any object $X$ of $\X$, we have $\Sub{X}\cong\F(\B(X))$.
 Since $\F(\B(X))$ is an atomic lattice, so is $\Sub{X}$.
-Therefore, Proposition \ref{p:prodecidable-stone} applies to show that the full subcategory of $\X$ on the pro-decidable objects is equivalent to $\BStone$.
-We claim that every object of $\X$ is pro-decidable, from which it will follow that $\X$ is equivalent to $\BStone$.
-For any object $X$, the lattice isomorphism $\Sub{X}\cong\F(\B(X))$ implies that $\Spec{X}$ is homeomorphic to the dual Stone space $\mathcal{S}$ of the Boolean algebra $\B(X)$.
-Since $\mathcal{S}$ is the codirected limit in $\KH$ of finite discrete spaces, and the functor $\Spec\colon\X\to\KH$ is conservative by Lemma \ref{l:Spec-is-conservative}, $X$ is the codirected limit in $\X$ of decidable objects.
-That is, $X$ is pro-decidable.
-This concludes the proof. \end{proof}
+Therefore, Proposition~\ref{p:prodecidable-stone} applies to show that the full subcategory of $\X$ on the pro-decidable objects is equivalent to $\BStone$.
+We claim that every object $X$ of $\X$ is pro-decidable, from which it will follow that $\X$ is equivalent to $\BStone$.
+Since $\X$ is strongly filtral, Lemmas~\ref{l:charact-filtral-object} and~\ref{l:positive-has-points} imply that $\Spec{X}$ is a Stone space, whence the codirected limit in $\KH$ of finite discrete spaces.
+The functor $\Spec\colon\X\to\KH$ preserves limits (Lemma~\ref{l:spec-pres-limits}) and is conservative (Lemma~\ref{l:Spec-is-conservative}), thus it reflects limits.
+Using Claim~\ref{claim:fullness-finite}, we conclude that $X$ is the codirected limit in $\X$ of decidable objects. \end{proof}